Aryag1507/CSCE435Project/Report.md

          count[k] = count[k] + count[k-1]
         //Build the resulting array by checking
         //new position of A[i] from count[k]
-        for i = n-1 downto 0 do
+        for i = n-1 down to 0 do
          result[ count[key of(A[i])] ] = A[j]
          count[key of(A[i])]--
         //Now main array A[] contains sorted numbers